 The Riverina Highlands Landcare Network (RHLN) in conjunction with community members and landholders works on a number of collaborative projects which aim to restore our natural environment and encourage the adoption of sustainable agriculture.

-Here are some of our current projects:
+Here are some of our current and recent projects:

 In recognising the importance of paddock trees on farms, the Riverina Highlands Landcare Network has secured funding from the NSW Environmental Trust and Riverina Local Land Services.
 More details